British United Air Ferries: British Air Ferries (BAF)

-As a consequence of B&C's reorganisation of the BUA group of companies during 1967/8, BUAF changed its name to British Air Ferries (BAF) in September 1967.
+As a consequence of B&C's reorganisation of the BUA group of companies during 1967/8, BUAF changed its name to British Air Ferries Ltd. (BAF) on 1 October 1967.

-In October 1971, BAF's ownership passed from Air Holdings to the Keegan family.

-In 1972, BAF became a wholly owned subsidiary of Transmeridian Air Cargo (TMAC), a Stansted-based all-cargo airline controlled by the Keegan family.
+In October 1971, BAF's ownership passed from Air Holdings to the Keegan family, owners of Transmeridian Air Cargo (TMAC).
+Consequentially, in 1972, BAF became a wholly owned subsidiary of Transmeridian Air Cargo (TMAC), a Stansted-based all-cargo airline controlled by the Keegan family.